 Michael is now signed to Steven Van Zandt’s label Wicked Cool Records.
 2018 saw the release of two singles Living in the USA, which came in second in Little Steven’s Underground Garage Coolest Song In The World contest, as well as a cover of Bob Dylan’s Gotta Serve Somebody.
 Michael also formed a new band, Michael Des Barres and The Mistakes and released a double A side single on Wicked Cool Records in 2019, Crackle and Hiss, with B/W Stop!
 In The Name of Love.
 Michael continues to record on Wicked Cool Records and recently released a cover of The Sex Pistols “Anarchy In The UK”, produced and arranged by Steven Van Zandt.

 On the winter solstice of 2018 Michael and his long term partner of twelve years Britta Hayertz-Des Barres were married in Los Angeles California.

-More will be revealed in Michael’s forthcoming documentary “Who Do You Want Me To Be”, directed by Josh Elvis Weinstein, will be streaming July 10th, 2020 on Amazon Prime and various other streaming platforms.
+Michael’s forthcoming documentary “Who Do You Want Me To Be?”, filmed in 2012, directed by Josh Elvis Weinstein, will be streaming July 10th, 2020 on Amazon Prime and various other streaming platforms.